getnikola/nikola-site/posts/automating-nikola-builds-with-travis-ci.rst

 website or your e-mail for a notification.
 If there are any errors, make sure you followed this guide to the letter.

-(Revision 2, 2017-03-17: added master/src branching information, clarified some things)
+(Revision 3, 2017-03-17: added master/src branching information, blocked non-src builds, clarified some things)